How to be an AWESOME Get Folked 2020 Host

 What exactly is a Get Folked Concert?

 In January, and February we will be bringing Adam to over 40 different homes of fans all over the country, furthering his mission to connect with listeners and his belief that the world is shaped by the power of small communities.
 Adam will literally show up at your front door, hang in your living room, and perform a private concert for your friends, family, neighbors, and local Adam Ezra fans.

 What kind of atmosphere is needed?

 For the most part, house concerts are very intimate events, most powerful when your audience is tuned in and comfortable.
 It is an opportunity for audience members to request songs, ask questions, and hear some of the stories and history behind the music.

-As a host, you play a huge role in creating this environment making sure your audience is comfortable, welcome, and encouraged to immerse in a night of music together.
+As a host, you play a huge role in creating this environment, making sure your audience is comfortable, welcome, and encouraged to immerse in an intimate night of music together.

 Do I need to have a lot of space?

 We request enough room to have at least 30 people attending your show.
-You’d be surprised at how many people you can comfortably fit into an area when creative about moving furniture and finding a nice, visible performance area for Adam.
+You’d be surprised though, at how many people you can comfortably fit into an area when creative about moving furniture and finding a nice, visible performance area for Adam.
 It’s great if you can provide seating for everyone, but people have been known to have their audience bring chairs and even sit on the floor, steps, or stand on the sides when necessary.
 We will work with you on your limitations and suggest ways to make it work.
 We have found that the most impactful house concerts are those in which people are seated and comfortable.

 How big is Adam’s set up?

 Adam doesn’t take up too much room. ☺ It’s just him, his guitar and a small speaker system. plan for a 5’x5’ space, and don’t be afraid to bring the audience in close!

 Do I need to sell tickets or is this a free show?